Share via Email

 A number of integrators have adopted the expedient of using employment contractors to provide workers as a “cut-out” strategy.
 This approach is obviously inadequate but is a reflection of the need to recruit labor and invest in training to maintain a stable and productive workforce.
 Current legislation fails to satisfy the needs of both industry and agriculture.
 Unfortunately addressing deficiencies and upgrading immigration has become highly politicized.
 The reality is that agriculture and industrial operations are dependent on immigrants.
 With an aging population and a declining birth rate, the U.S. will need immigrants to become permanent residents contributing to social security and taxes.
 The alternative to a regulated and progressive immigration policy is for the U.S. to become like Japan and other nations with declining populations and a disproportionate number pensioners with inadequate financial contributions from younger workers.

 Regrettably available workers come from Latin America and Asia and not Scandinavia.
-The U.S. population will change in ethnic composition with inevitable changes in culture, a reality that is opposed by those committed to the status quo.
+The U.S. population will change in ethnic composition with inevitable changes in culture, an unfortunate reality that is opposed by those committed to the status quo.

 If we are to prosper as a nation we must develop a rational immigration policy free of racist overtones and contributing to acculturation to the U.S. for immigrants and their succeeding generations.